nexthai/AI-agents/RAG-pipeline/README.md

 This project is built around a demo class called `RAGPipelineComplete`, which uses `hello_agents.tools.RAGTool` to simulate the key stages of a real-world RAG system.

-It is designed primarily as a **demo / learning / architecture illustration project**, rather than a production-ready implementation.

 It is useful for:

 - learning how a RAG system is structured